 What’s the difference between hard light and soft light?

 - On a sunny day the light is hard, so the transition between light and shadow is sudden.
-This is hard light.
+This is a hard light quality.

 - On an overcast day your shadow isn’t clearly defined and the transition from light to shadow is much more gradual.
-This is soft light.
+This is a soft light quality.

 Where should you place a fill light?

-To answer this, we go back to direction of light, because it’s not just about the direction of the main light.
+To decide on where to place fill, we must consider direction of light, because it’s not just about the direction of the main light.
 Fill lighting direction is also very important.

-In portrait photography using studio strobes, the fill light position is very often behind the camera to flood an even flow of light into the scene’s shadows from the front of the subject, especially when the subject is backlit.
+In portrait photography using studio strobes, the fill light position is very often behind the camera to flood an even flow of light into the scene’s shadows from the front of the subject.
+It’s especially essential when the subject is backlit.

 Fill lighting from the side of the camera

-When placing a fill light to the side of a camera, it should ideally be on the same side of the subject as the main light for a more natural look – on axis with the lens when using side lighting.
+When placing fill to the side of a camera, it should ideally be on the same side of the subject as the main light for a more natural look.
+In other words, place fill lighting on axis with the lens when using side lighting.

 This avoids conflicting shadows falling on the subject’s face.